camunda/camunda-docs/versioned_docs/version-8.1/self-managed/zeebe-deployment/security/secure-client-communication.md

 ---
 id: secure-client-communication
 title: "Secure client communication"
+description: "Zeebe supports TLS between the gateway and all the officially supported clients.
+In this section, we will review how to configure these components."
 ---

 Zeebe supports TLS (transport layer security) between the gateway and all the officially supported clients.
 In this section, we will review how to configure these components.